grafana/agent/docs/sources/flow/reference/components/module.http.md

 `module.http` is a [module loader][] component.

 `module.http` embeds a [remote.http][] component to retrieve the module from a remote HTTP server.
-This allows for the use of a single module loader, rather than a `remote.http` component paired with a [module.string][] component.
+This allows you to use a single module loader, rather than a `remote.http` component paired with a [module.string][] component.

 [module]: {{< relref "../../concepts/modules.md" >}}